atsign-foundation/atsign.dev/content/en/docs/Sample_Apps/atmosphere.md

 ---
-title: "Atmosphere Pro"
+title: "@mosphere Pro"
-SEOtitle: "Atmosphere Pro App on the @platform"
+SEOtitle: "@mosphere Pro App on the @platform"
 linkTitle: "@mosphere Pro"
 Description: "Understand the inner-workings of the @mosphere Pro app"
 content: "Understand the inner-workings of the @mosphere Pro app"